At the checkout desks in the Central Library or in any Pasadena branch, patrons may take care of the following services:

 - We provide this Interlibrary Loan Service (ILL) for those who have a valid Pasadena or Glendale library card.

-- There is a $2.10 nonrefundable service fee, automatically charged to your library account.
+- There is a $2.10 nonrefundable service fee, automatically charged to your library account whether we are able to obtain the item or not.
 You will be notified ahead of time if the lending library wants to apply additional charges.

 - The loan period is normally three weeks.
 Contact the Interlibrary Loan staff three working days before the due date if you would like us to request permission to renew the item.